 Congratulations, new graduate students!

 Congratulations!
 You have been admitted to our Graduate Legal Studies program.
+Be sure to confirm your enrollment as soon as you are ready to join us.
 Our staff will help you transition to law school, and our students, alumni and faculty will answer your questions, share their experiences, and provide more information about the Law School and Bloomington.
 Get started by watching a short video featuring recent graduates to learn more about living in Bloomington and studying at the Law School.
 Finally, visit this section often; it provides key information to help you get started.

 Quick links